googleapis/google-cloud-ruby/google-cloud-monitoring-dashboard-v1/README.md

-# Ruby Client for the Cloud Monitoring Dashboards V1 API
+# Ruby Client for the Cloud Monitoring V1 API

 Manages your Cloud Monitoring data and configurations.

-Cloud Monitoring collects metrics, events, and metadata from Google Cloud, Amazon Web Services (AWS), hosted uptime probes, and application instrumentation.
-The Dashboards API manages arrangements of display widgets.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Cloud Monitoring Dashboards V1 API.
+It provides basic client classes for a specific version of the Cloud Monitoring V1 API.
 Most users should consider using the main client gem, [google-cloud-monitoring](https://rubygems.org/gems/google-cloud-monitoring).
 See the section below titled *Which client should I use?* for more information.